Custodial Brokerage Accounts for Your Kids

 Here is a short list of the top 10 affordable custodial brokerage accounts brokers that are best for your kids.
 I've linked directly to each company's custodial account section:

-Robinhood and Webull are conspicuously missing from this list for one simple reason — they don’t offer custodial brokerage accounts.
+Robinhood is conspicuously missing from this list for one simple reason — it doesn’t offer custodial brokerage accounts.
 For more details about each of these accounts, please go to the bottom of this page.

 Newer Companies That Offer Custodial Brokerage Accounts

-You can see that some of the companies (line items 1 to 5 above) are traditional online brokers that have been around for a long time.
-The other companies (line items 6 to 10) are newer online brokers, some of which were formed just in the past 5 years.
+You can see that some of the companies such as Fidelity and Charles Schwab are traditional online brokers that have been around for a long time.
+Other companies such as Stockpile and M1 Finance are newer online brokers, some of which were formed just in the past 10 years.

 Some of these new custodial brokerage accounts charge a small monthly fee for helping young and new investors put together an investment portfolio or set up very simple investment strategies.